openmindculture/kleiderordnung-berlin/README.md

 Videos should only play automatically if necessary and if users did not state they prefer reduced motion or saving data.
 Videos that started automatically must not repeat more than 3 times.
 Videos must always be stoppable.
 Autoplay and preloading should not start unless the video approaches the visible region (lazy loading).

 To minimize unnecessary traffic, but allow for early optimization, the browser is advised to preload metadata initially.
-To ensure accessibility (WCAG criteria), auto-started looping videos will automatically be paused after they have looped 3 times.

 ![screenshot of a captioned video example and the subtitle file upload section in the admin settings](doc/anleitung-video-untertitel.png)